Official Kansas Boating Course

 Once introduced, they are nearly impossible to eliminate, and can be accidentally transported by recreational boaters when caught in propellers, intakes or attached to hulls.

-Be sure to report new infestations of non-native aquatic species to the U.S. Fish and Wildlife Service at (209) 946-6400 or report to Kansas Department of Wildlife, Parks and Tourism.
+Be sure to report new infestations of non-native aquatic species to the U.S. Fish and Wildlife Service at (209) 946-6400 or report to Kansas Department of Wildlife and Parks.

 HELP PREVENT THE SPREAD OF NON-NATIVE SPECIES